-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 90% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Genetic testing requires prior approval from AMCM and is limited to molecular pathology and genetic testing for targeted cancer treatment.
 Covered services must be rendered by a Participating Provider.